FluidTYPO3/vhs/README.md

 It is highly recommended to use the inline annotation when your return values have a specific type before being output.
 Which is exactly the case when working with the v:math.* ViewHelpers.

+## Development tools

+While development, a Ant build script offers some comfort in that it does allow for example automatic checking of your coding style so you can check *before* you make that commit that would break the build.

+### Initializing your environment

+``ant install-hooks`` installs the pre-commit hooks that we use in development.

 ## Known issues

 * PHP 5.3.3: Due to errors in the class loader, you should recompile / upgrade to a more recent